H3R01A/flower_definitions_project/README.md

 project I worked on for CS102 from the codecademy Computer Science career path.

-Used Linkedlists and nodes to create a Hash Map of flowers and their respective definitions.
+Using, Python, Linkedlists and Nodes to create a Hash Map of flowers and their respective definitions.

  NOTE: